 The building is constructed from traditional brick and block construction under a pitched and tiled roof.
 The internal walls separating the common areas from the flats is brick and block.
 Internal floors are constructed from concrete.

-Floors above ground were noted to have clay tile external wall system installed.

 1.11 Extent of common areas:

 Lobbies, lounge, kitchen, corridors, stairs, risers, cupboards, laundry room.

-1.12 Areas of the building to which access was not available:

-Guest bedroom, managers office, stores, plant areas.

-1.13 If applicable, state which flats were sample inspected:

-None - residents not available at the time of the assessment.

-2. The Occupants

-2.1 Management Extent

-Partially Managed Building -Manager or Senior Staff Not Onsite Regularly

-2.2 Details of any onsite Management

-Occasional staff attendance expected - low numbers anticipated.

-2.3 Person managing fire safety in the premises

-Lindsey Williams - CEO Futures Housing Group.

-2.4 Person consulted during the fire risk assessment

-None

-2.5 Number of occupants (maximum estimated)

-Assumed to be two residents per flat - Exact numbers not known.

-2.6 Approximate maximum number of employees at any one time

-Occasional staff attendance expected - low numbers anticipated.

-2.7 Number of members of the public (maximum estimated)

-Residential block - low number of visitors expected at any one time.

-2.8 Identify any people who are especially at risk (Sleeping Occupants, Disabled Occupants, Occupants in remote areas and Lone Workers, Young Persons, Others)

-Sheltered Housing scheme premises so occupants are elderly but otherwise typical of the general population.

-3. Fire Safety Legislation
+1.12 Areas of the building to which access was not available: Guest bedroom, managers office, stores, plant areas.
+1.13 If applicable, state which flats were sample inspected: Flat 4 2.
+The Occupants 2.1 Management Extent Partially Managed Building -Manager or Senior Staff Not Onsite Regularly 2.2 Details of any onsite Management Occasional staff attendance expected - low numbers anticipated.
+2.3 Person managing fire safety in the premises Lindsey Williams - CEO Futures Housing Group.
+2.4 Person consulted during the fire risk assessment None 2.5 Number of occupants (maximum estimated) Assumed to be two residents per flat - Exact numbers not known.
+2.6 Approximate maximum number of employees at any one time Occasional staff attendance expected - low numbers anticipated.
+2.7 Number of members of the public (maximum estimated) Residential block - low number of visitors expected at any one time.
+2.8 Identify any people who are especially at risk (Sleeping Occupants, Disabled Occupants, Occupants in remote areas and Lone Workers, Young Persons, Others) Sheltered Housing Scheme premises so occupants are elderly but otherwise typical of the general population.
 3.1 The following fire safety legislation applies to these premises Regulatory Reform (Fire Safety) Order 2005 3.2 The above legislation is enforced by Northamptonshire Fire and Rescue Service 3.3 Other key fire safety legislation (other than Building Regs 2000) Housing Act 2004 3.4 The other legislation referred to above is enforced by The local Housing Authority.
 3.5 Guidance used as applicable to premises and occupation NFCC - Specialised Housing Guidance 3.6 Is there an alteration or enforcement notice in force?
-Unknown

-No evidence of an alterations or enforcement notice in place.

-3.7 Fire loss experience (since last FRA)

-None known or reported.
+Unknown No evidence of an alterations or enforcement notice in place.
+3.7 Fire loss experience (since last FRA) None known or reported.

 Detailed Risk Assessment Part 2

 A - Electrical Ignition Sources

+A1

 Is the fixed electrical installation periodically inspected and tested, (include dates if known)?

-A sticker affixed to the electrical consumer unit showed a last test date of February 2020.
+No access was possible to the electrical intake cupboard at the time of the assessment due to non-standard keys being required.

 See Policy Principle.

 Policy Principle: FHG complete Fixed wire testing in line with current regulations every 5 years and complete an annual visual inspection on all properties.

+A2

 Is PAT testing in common areas carried out?

 Portable appliances were noted to be adequately PAT tested.

-PAT testing was last conducted in April 2023.
+PAT testing was last conducted in May 2023

+See Policy Principle.

 Policy Principle: PAT testing is complete at the time of the visual inspection as mentioned above.
-All items in the communal areas will be tested.

-Is there a policy for personal electrical appliances (consider restrictions of communal supply points such as outlets and T pin outlets)?
+All items in the communal areas will be tested. А3 Is there a policy for personal electrical appliances (consider restrictions of communal supply points such as outlets and T pin outlets)?
 No personal electrical items seen within the communal areas at the time of the assessment.
+See Policy Principle.

 Policy Principle: PAT testing is complete at the time of the visual inspection as mentioned above.
 All items in the communal areas will be tested.

+A4

+Is the use of adapters and leads limited?